paulodiovani/slides-docker-for-lazy-people/content.md

 $ docker-compose start # start exiting containers
 $ docker-compose stop  # stop containers
 $ docker-compose rm -v # remove container
+$ docker-compose ps    # check containers
 $ docker-compose logs  # see output logs
 ```

+Note:
+...and controller by a small bunch of commands.

 ----

 ## Sample application 1

+Ruby on Rails + PostgreSQL + Redis + ElasticSearch

+Note:
+Learning by example.

+Let's use our potential application services.

+====

-Running only dependencies on Docker
+### Running only dependencies on Docker

+Note:
+In this example, we'll ignore the app and
+just dealwith dependencies.

 ====